Maintain Your F-1 Status

 Read about Applying for a Reduced Course Load.

 Individuals with F-1 status may work on-campus up to 20 hours per week when school is in session and full-time during official school breaks.
 These 20 hours include the sum of all hours you work on campus, even the work you do for an assistantship, if you have one.
 In order to work in a paid or unpaid off-campus job, you must get permission from the ISSS and U.S. Citizenship and Immigration Services.
-Any remuneration (free room & board, etc.) you receive for work is considered payment.
+Any remuneration (free housing & meals, etc.) you receive for work is considered payment.
 Never work without authorization.

 Your program completion date on your I-20 must always reflect (to the best of your knowledge) the date you will finish your studies.
 If you do not think you will be able to complete your program by the completion date on your I-20, even if there is just a slight chance of this occurring, you must apply for a program extension before the completion date expires and get an updated I-20; it is not possible to extend your F-1 program after your I-20 end date.
 If you expect to complete your program earlier than the program completion date, you must get an updated I-20 before you complete your program.
 To apply for a program extension, you will need to read the information and submit the documents listed on the Program Extension Webpage.